docker/docs/enterprise/index.md

 keywords: Docker EE, UCP, DTR, orchestration, cluster
 ---

-Docker Enterprise Edition (*Docker EE*) is a Containers-as-a-Service (CaaS) platform that enables a secure software supply chain and deploys diverse applications for high availability across disparate infrastructure, both on-premises and in the cloud.
+Docker Enterprise Edition Platform 2.0 (*Docker EE*) is a Containers-as-a-Service (CaaS) platform that enables a secure software supply chain and deploys diverse applications for high availability across disparate infrastructure, both on-premises and in the cloud.

 Docker Enterprise Edition is a secure, scalable, and supported container platform for building and orchestrating applications across multi-tenant Linux,